russellschmidt/rs-blog-3/src/pages/blog/2018-03-01-best-palette-sites/index.md

 * <http://www.dwr.com>
 * <http://www.latimes.com/>

+#### First, get your foundation built
+So you want to break away from the same old palettes you always gravitate towards?
+Well, before diving in, it is worth giving <https://www.jenreviews.com/color-meaning/> a read.
+Understanding the cultural associations of color and the psychology behind color choices is important for many projects, and can help narrow your choices and avoid some color choice land mines.
+For example, don't use the virginal white of Western weddings for a bridal wear project with an East Asian clientele's red-clad brides, and try not to make your financial website pink without good reason.

 #### So here are my favorite color pickers
 * [Coolors](https://coolors.co) - hit space bar and color roulette wheel spins a new combo.
 Chatroulette but with colors.
 * [Color Supply](http://colorsupplyyy.com/app/) - This is more how my brain works - pick a main color and then let a robot assistant show me some options.
 I freaking love this one.
 It is just so pretty.